langurama/log/README.md

 ## Example

-You may check the `example/` directory for an runnable example files.
+You may check the `example/` directory for runnable example files.

 Example output: